 Bay Biosciences provides high-quality, biopsy tissue samples.
 FFPE tissue blocks with matching fresh, frozen sera (serum), plasma, peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with uterine (endometrial) cancer.

-The sera (serum), plasma and PBMC biofluid specimens are processed from uterine (endometrial) patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the sera (serum), plasma amd PBMC specimens are processed from uterine (endometrial) patient’s peripheral whole-blood using customized collection and processing protocols.

 Uterine (Endometrial) Cancer Overview

-Cancer of the uterus occurs when abnormal cells develop in the uterus and begin growing out of control.
-The uterus, or womb, is the place where a baby grows when a women is pregnant.
+Uterine cancer develops when, consequently, abnormal cells grow in the uterus and begin growing out of control.
+The uterus, or womb, serves as the place where, in fact, a baby grows when a woman is pregnant.

-There are two main types of uterine cancer.
-The most common type starts in the endometrium, the lining of the uterus.
-This type is also called endometrial cancer.
+Doctors identify, notably, two main types of uterine cancer.
+The most common type, specifically, starts in the endometrium, the lining of the uterus, and is called endometrial cancer.

-Endometrial cancers begin in the lining of the uterus (endometrium) and account for about 95% of all cases.
+Endometrial cancers, therefore, start in the lining of the uterus (endometrium) and account for about 95% of all cases.

-National Cancer Institute estimates 66,570 of new uterine cancer cases or 3.5% of all new cancer cases this year.
+Furthermore, the National Cancer Institute estimates around 66,570 new uterine cancer cases, which represents 3.5% of all new cancer cases this year.

 Types of Uterine (Endometrial) Cancer

-The different kinds of endometrial cancer are classified into two main types:
+Furthermore, experts classify the different kinds of endometrial cancer into two main types:

-• Type 1 tend to be relatively slow growing and don’t spread quickly to other tissues.
+• Type 1 tends to grow relatively slowly and doesn’t spread quickly to other tissues

-• Type 2 tend to be more aggressive and are more likely to spread outside the uterus.
+• On the other hand, Type 2 tends to be more aggressive and is more likely to spread outside the uterus.

-Type 1 endometrial cancers are more common than type 2.
-They are also easier to treat.
+Consequently, Type 1 endometrial cancers are more common than Type 2.
+Additionally, they are also easier to treat.

 Stages of Uterine (Endometrial) Cancer

-As the disease progresses, endometrial cancer can potentially spread (metastasize) from the uterus to other parts of the body.
+As the disease progresses, it can potentially allow endometrial cancer to spread (metastasize) from the uterus to other parts of the body.

-The cancer is classified into four stages based on how much it has grown or spread:
+Specifically, doctors classify the cancer into four stages based on how much it has grown or spread:

-• Stage I: The cancer is only present in the uterus.
+• Firstly, Stage I: The cancer is only present in the uterus.

-• Stage II: The cancer is present in the uterus and cervix.
+• Secondly, Stage II: The cancer is present in the uterus and cervix.

 • Stage IV: The cancer has spread beyond the pelvic area.
 It might be present in the bladder, rectum, and distant tissues and organs.

-In the endometrial cancer patients, the stage of the cancer affects what treatment options are available and the long-term outlook.
-Endometrial cancer cancer is easier to treat in the early stages of the disease.
+Consequently, in the endometrial cancer patients, the stage of the cancer affects what treatment options are available and the long-term outlook.
+In particular,** endometrial cancer is easier to treat in the early stages of the disease.

 Signs and Symptoms of Uterine (Endometrial) Cancer

-For most women with uterine sarcoma, unusual vaginal bleeding or spotting is the most common symptom.
+For most women with uterine sarcoma, the most common symptom is unusual vaginal bleeding or spotting.

 Following are the other common signs and symptoms of uterine (endometrial) tumors: